 - Avoid having a heavy meal right after.
 Opt for something light and healthy like a bowl of fruit salad, or anti-inflammatory food like broccoli which helps with sore muscles.
 You want to feel reenergized and not bloated.

-- If possible, avoid drinking alcohol, coffee, or eating anything with caffeine after your appointment.
+- Avoid drinking alcohol, coffee, or eating anything with caffeine after your appointment.
 Alcohol is dehydrating, and your body needs more water post-massage.
 You don’t want substances like alcohol to further tax your body as it filters out the toxins.
-Until your body has had some time to rest and recover, it is best to take a lot of water.
+Until your body has had some time to rest and recover, it is best to take only water.